pharo-open-documentation/pharo-wiki/General/Baselines.md

 ### Groups

 We do not want to load the full project all the time.
 In some case we might want to loads a sub part of the project for different reasons:
-* We might want to load only the model of a project without the UI to build an alternative UI
+* Only the model of a project is needed without the UI (for example to build an alternative UI)
-* We might want to be able to load it without the tests and examples
+* Only the core of the project is needed without the tests and examples
-* The project might have some optional modules
+* The project have some optional modules
 * Etc.

 To manage this, baselines have the concept of `Group`.
 A group is a loadable spec containing only a sub part of the project.